Fisher Phillips Launches New HR Consultancy

 “Very early in her career, I realized that she truly understood the impact positive employee relations have on the success of a business," Furuta said.
 He further stated that after a long and successful career with Toyota, he is "excited that Carol will now have the opportunity to share her first-hand experience with other companies."

 Carol Sampson has implemented lean Human Resources programs that have ensured stable and positive employee relations at Toyota’s North American manufacturing facilities.
-Her experience included working with experts in the Toyota Production System, and she has used this expertise to counsel suppliers and other Fortune 500 companies.
+Her experience included working with experts in the Toyota Production System, and she has used this experience to counsel suppliers and other Fortune 500 companies.

 Sampson has more than 30 years of practical work experience at three automotive manufacturers, a Human Resources degree, and the experience gained from being a small business owner that she will bring to her clients as they partner with her to form their own foundation of positive employee relations.